What is HIPAA Compliance?

 If you are like anyone else I have to bet you think of a hippo when you read the word HIPAA.
-I conclude that this image is fitting, especially if you are just learning about HIPAA.
+HIPAA is one of the easiest acronyms to include in your daily speak.
+Much like other acronyms that just become words, called apronyms (look it up).

 HIPAA stands for the Health Insurance Portability and Accountability Act, which was enacted by the U.S. Congress in 1996.
 The act was created to protect the privacy and security of individuals’ personal health information (PHI) and to establish standards for electronic healthcare transactions.